Free infinite divisibility, fractional convolution powers, and Appell polynomials: Introduction

 The finite free $R$-transform and the rectangular finite free $R$ transform were defined in \cite{Marcus2021} and \cite{Gribinski2024}, respectively.
-We will use the following convenient equivalent definitions for these transforms, see \cite[Lemma 6.4]{Marcus2021} and \cite[Equation (14)]{Gribinski2024}. \begin{definition} Let $p$ be a degree $d$ polynomial.
-Let $P_{d}$ and $P_{d,n}$ be such that The finite free $R$-transform of $p$ is the truncated power series Similarly, the $(d,n)$-rectangular finite free $R$-transform of $p$ is the truncated power series \end{definition} On the finite level, the $R$-transforms are defined as truncated power series, and the coefficients are exactly the finite free cumulants.
-So in some sense our approach is equivalent to considering cumulants.
-However, as will hopefully be clear in our main results, the $R$-transform approach provides quite a clean comparison between Appell sequences and ID distributions.
-For a degree $d$ polynomial both $P_{d}$ and $P_{d,n}$ can be chosen as degree $d$ polynomials themselves.
-However, it will be helpful in some results to think of these as entire functions with real roots.
-This real rooted-ness cannot necessarily be guaranteed at finite truncations.
-Hence, one should always interpret the logarithmic derivative on the right hand sides of \eqref{eq:finite free R} and \eqref{eq:rect finite R def} as formal power series where this derivative is taken coefficient-wise and we note for any sequences of complex number $(a_k)_{k\geq 1}$ and $(b_{k})_{k\geq 1}$ such that as formal power series we have the relationship Thus the first $d+1$ coefficients of the formal power series \eqref{eq:log der series def} depend only on the first $d+1$ coefficients of $P_{d}$ and $P_{d,n}$.
+We will use the following convenient equivalent definitions for these transforms, see \cite[Lemma 6.4]{Marcus2021}\footnote{ We note that \cite{Marcus2021} is not consistent with where to truncate the series for the $R$-transform, but the mathematically consistent truncation should be $\mod s^{d}$.}, \cite[(3.1)]{Arizmendi-Perales2018} and \cite[Equation (14)]{Gribinski2024}. \begin{definition} Let $p$ be a degree $d$ polynomial.
+Let $P_{d}$ and $P_{d,n}$ be formal power series such that The finite free $R$-transform of $p$ is the truncated power series Similarly, the $(d,n)$-rectangular finite free $R$-transform of $p$ is the truncated power series \end{definition} Only the first $d+1$ coefficients of the formal power series $P_{d}$ and $P_{d,n}$ are determined by \eqref{eq:finite Fourier transforms}, and the higher degree terms can be defined arbitrarily.
+We could choose $P_{d}$ and $P_{d,n}$ to be degree $d$ polynomials, but it will be helpful in some results to think of these as entire functions with real roots.
+For formal power series $P_{d}$ and $P_{d,n}$ with degree $0$ coefficient $1$, which is the only case we consider in this paper, one should always interpret the logarithmic derivative on the right hand sides of \eqref{eq:finite free R} and \eqref{eq:rect finite R def} as formal power series where this derivative is taken coefficient-wise and we note for any sequences of complex number $(a_k)_{k\geq 1}$ and $(b_{k})_{k\geq 1}$ such that as formal power series we have the relationship Let $P$ be any formal power series with degree $0$ coefficient $1$ and let $L(s):=\log P(s)=\sum_{k=1}^{\infty}\frac{b_k}{k!}s^k$ be the logarithm of $P$, again considered as a formal power series.
+From \eqref{eq:log series coeff} we see that $b_k$ depends only on the degree less than or equal to $k$ series coefficients of $P$.
+Hence, taking the logarithmic derivative of a power series $P$, that has been truncated $\mod s^{d+1}$, and then truncating $\mod s^d$ is equivalent to taking the logarithmic derivative of the un-truncated power series $P$, and then truncating mod $s^{d}$.
+I.e.\ Hence, $R_{p}^{d}$ ad $R_{p}^{d,n}$ depend only on the first $d+1$ coefficients of $P_{d}$ and $P_{d,n}$ respectively, and we can choose $P_{d}$ and $P_{d,n}$ to be infinite power series without affecting the $R$-transforms.